 Take a trip into the regal past at this Victorian Gothic hotel which opened in 1873.
 Snack on raspberry and dark chocolate scones while admiring this restored building, a place rich with rail history in London.
 Guests will want to savor every delicious bite and imagine the days when the aristocratic ladies of the past met to sip tea and chat.

 Experience a British tradition in a very English institution.
 The Palm Court is a feast for the eyes with glittering chandeliers, glistening mirrors, and a live pianist and harpist.
 This venue provides the perfect backdrop for cut sandwiches, freshly baked scones, and teacakes.
 Eighteen varieties of tea are on the menu, along with champagne.
 This is the only hotel in London certified with a Tea Sommelier, who travels the world’s plantations to source the leaves.
-It is a lavish affair with waiters dressed in formal wear and guests in smart suit and tie.
+It is therefore a lavish affair with waiters dressed in formal wear and guests in smart suit and tie.

 Feel like royalty in the blue tea room, topped with a domed glass roof that fills the room with light.
 The natural brightness makes crystal chandeliers and gold accents sparkle.
 Dainty cakes and macarons add to the elegant pops of color and lavish appeal of this iconic afternoon tea.